Counties Manukau Health Library Database & Resource Directory

 Welcome to the Counties Manukau Patient Learning Centre.

-The Patient and Whaanau Learning Centre is a free service that provides up to date, easy to read consumer health information on medical conditions and treatments in a quiet and relaxed environment.
+The Patient and Whaanau Learning Centre provides access to easy to read consumer health information on medical conditions and treatments for patients and whaanau.

 Introduction to Counties Manukau Health for Patients and Visitors